Davide-sd/sympy-plot-backends/doc/source/modules/backends/index.rst

    plotly.rst
    k3d.rst

+This module allows the user to chose between 4 different backends.
-The following table summarize the use case for the backends.
+The use case is summarized in the following table.

 +------------------------+-----------+-------+--------+------+
 |                        | Matplolib | Bokeh | Plotly |  K3D |